-WING COMMANDER DAVID FATTORE Senior Australian Defence Force Officer RAAF Base Williamtown RAAF BASE WILLIAMTOWN is one of the busiest Air Force bases in Australia with over 3,800 employees, ranging from permanent and reserve members to Australian public servants and industry partners.
-The role of the Senior Australian Defence Force Officer (SADFO) at RAAF Base Williamtown, is to represent the base and its people.
+RAAFA PUBLICATIONS A not-for-profit company wholly owned by the Air Force Association, RAAFANSW Publications Pty Ltd publishes Welcome to Williamtown as service to ADF families and visitors in collaboration with RAAF Base Williamtown.
+WELCOME TO WILLIAMTOWN RAAF BASE WILLIAMTOWN is one of the busiest.
+Air Force bases in Australia with over 3,800 employees, ranging from permanent and reserve members to Australian public servants and industry partners.
+The role of the Senior Australian Defence Force Officer (SADFO) at RAAF Base Williamtown is to represent the base and its people.
 At Williamtown, the Commanding Officer No.26 Squadron fulfils the role and responsibilities of the SADFO appointment.
-As a leading contributor of air power, RAAF Base Williamtown and importantly its workforce continues to project and protect air power capability and be responsive and adaptable to directed tasks.
+As a leading contributor of air power, RAAF Base Williamtown and, importantly, its workforce, continues to project and protect air power capability and be responsive and adaptable to directed tasks.
 It is a team effort and, year after year, the Williamtown workforce demonstrates professionalism, enthusiasm and commitment to the task.
 It is also important to thank and appreciate the Defence families supporting that workforce - your support enables them to deliver that air power and deploy on exercises and tasks (sometimes at relatively short notice).
 The community is a huge focus for us on this base.
-It is important that we do not underestimate that support and that we all get involved with the local community as you will find your participation both enriching and rewarding - and a great way to meet new friends as part of a network of community support.
-I encourage families to engage with the Defence Member and Family Support (DMFS) community (see page 22) and for aviators to consider joining one of the local welfare clubs - details provided in this handbook (see page 19).
+It is important that we do not underestimate that support and that we all get involved with the local community as you will find your participation both enriching and rewarding and a great way to meet new friends as part of a network of community support.
+I encourage families to engage with the Defence Member and Family Support (DMFS) community (see page 22) and for aviators to consider joining one of the local welfare clubs - details provided in this guide (see page 19).
 I would also like to highlight a number of other local organisations whose support to our Defence community is really important and goes hand in hand with the DMFS.
-These include the Hunter Defence Support Network, Invictus Australia (formerly Veteran Sport Australia), Soldier On, Open Arms, your local RSL and of course the Air Force Association, just to highlight a few (see page 51 for more).
-No doubt you will also find during your posting at Williamtown that this base and its aviators are held in high regard and the aircraft - either those based here or transiting - still draw a crowd at the main road leading into the base.
-The year 2024 will see the base continuing with its high tempo of exercises as well as ongoing support to any whole-of-government tasks that may arise.
-To those new to the base in 2024, welcome to you and it is hoped you find this posting truly rewarding and make the most of the beautiful surroundings of Port Stephens, the Upper Hunter, Lake Macquarie and Newcastle.
-For those returning to work at Williamtown in 2024, thanks are extended to your continued contributions.
-WELCOME TO COUNTRY GUUDJI-YIIGU WORIMI BARRAY.
-In the local Gathang language that means welcome to Worimi Country.
-My name is Neville Lilley and along with Uncle John Ridgeway, Worimi Elders of Port Stephens and Traditional Custodians, we extend to you this welcome.
-We thank the RAAF for acknowledging country As with tradition, I pay my respects to my Elders, past, present and future.
+These include the Hunter Defence Support Network, Invictus Australia (formerly Veteran Sport Australia), Soldier On, Open Arms, your local RSL and of course the Air Force Association, just to highlight a few (see page 49 for more).
+No doubt you will also find during your posting at Williamtown that this base and its aviators are held in high regard and the aircraft - either those based here or transiting-still draw a crowd at the main road leading into the base.
+The year 2025 will see the base continuing with its high tempo of exercises as well as ongoing support to any whole-of-government tasks that may arise.
+To those new to the base in 2025, welcome to you and it is hoped you find this posting truly rewarding and make the most of the beautiful surroundings of Port Stephens, the Upper Hunter, Lake Macquarie and Newcastle.
+For those returning to work at Williamtown in 2025, thanks are extended for your continued contributions.
+WGCDR VICKY BEZUIDENHOUT GUUDJI-YIIGU WORIMI BARRAY.
+In the